level-level/ll-cookie-wall/readme.txt

      set $ll_cookie_exist '0';
 }'

 **My server config returns an error**
 Note when pasting the config rules via your editor, it doesn\'t add weird line-breaks.

 == Changelog ==

+= 0.3.4 =
+* Make sure you can save the settings without a background image.
+Props @stayallive
+* Fix wrong closing tag on <p> element.
+Props @stayallive
+* Update readme.txt from previous updates :).
+You are the best @stayallive ;)

 = 0.3.3 =
-* Disable Google Analytics Demographics & Interests in cookie wall
+* Disable Google Analytics Demographics & Interests in cookie wall.
+Props @stayallive

 = 0.3.2 =
 * Use `$scheme` in Nginx config